Pine Point

 Directions

 From Sandy, Oregon, travel east on Highway 26 for approximately 40 miles to Skyline Road (Road 42).
-Turn right on Skyline Road and travel south for about 9 miles.
+Turn right on Skyline Road and continue south for about 9 miles.
 Turn right on Forest Service Road 57 and travel west for 2-3 miles, then turn right at the Pine Point Campground entrance sign.

 Nearby Campgrounds